-We’re working towards a world where anyone with a DYNC1H1 variant has a safe and effective treatment.
-Join us as we work together to make this a reality.
+We’re the only organization dedicated to creating a world where anyone with a DYNC1H1 gene variant has a safe and effective treatment.

 Our Mission